How to Create an Investment Policy Statement

 Documenting your goals might seem straightforward, but there's more to this section than meets the eye.
 If your goal is to fund retirement, for example, goal duration means forecasting your life expectancy (and that of your spouse, if you have one).
-Planning for a very long retirement is usually a good policy, but it doesn't make sense for everyone; this article can help you get closer to an answer on time horizon.
+Planning for a very long retirement is usually a good policy, but it doesn't make sense for everyone.

 We've only left a few lines here, and that's by design: The idea is to be succinct.
 (If you went through our "investment approach on a note card" exercise, you already have the raw materials.)

 An investment strategy for accumulators, for example, might be, "To invest primarily in low-cost index funds, increasing contributions along with salary increases.
 Begin with an 80% equity/20% bond mix, transitioning to 60% equity/40% bond by retirement."
 An investment strategy for retirees might be, "To invest in dividend-paying equities and bond mutual funds to deliver a baseline of income; regularly rebalance to provide additional living expenses.
 Target a 50% bond/50% stock mix."

 Here you're documenting all of your accounts of a given type, as well as their most recent values.
 While our IPS template requires you to amalgamate all of your accounts of a given type--the IRAs for both you and your spouse, for example--you can append additional pages to create a more granular view of your holdings.

 If your first thought is, "But I don't have a target asset allocation," let this section be your impetus to arrive at one.
 If you're coming up with an asset allocation for retirement, your spending rate from your portfolio is a key variable.
 Setting an asset allocation for college is a bit simpler because the time period for spending is much more knowable.
 Determining how to invest for shorter-term goals is more straightforward still; my bias is to avoid unnecessary risks.